uwaterlooacs/acs/README.md

 ## Manual Deployment

-This app is hosted on AWS through the uw acs gmail account.
+This app is hosted on AWS through the UW ACS gmail account.
 Follow the steps below to manually deploy the app:

 1. Download the `acs-website.pem` from the ACS Google Drive at `/Website/Keys`.